 - Preheat the oven to 325ºF (165ºC).
 Line the bottom of an 8-inch round cake pan* with parchment paper**.
 Grease and flour the insides.

-- In a large bowl, beat the sugar, oil, eggs, vanilla and pumpkin purée with an electric mixer or by hand with a whisk, until well combined
+- In a large bowl, beat the sugar, oil, eggs, vanilla and pumpkin purée with an electric mixer or by hand with a whisk, until smooth and well blended.
+Stir in the flour mixture, just until combined.

 - Transfer the batter to the prepared cake pan.
 Bake until a toothpick inserted into the center of the cake comes out clean, about 38-43 minutes.
+Cool the cake in pan for 10 minutes.
+Remove the cake from pan and transfer to a cooling rack.

 Cream Cheese Frosting

-- On low speed, beat in the heavy cream a little at a time until your desired consistency is reached.
+- In a large bowl, beat the cream cheese and butter together with an electric mixer, until creamy.
+Beat in the vanilla extract and salt until well combined.
+On low speed, beat in the powdered sugar.
+Keeping the mixture at low speed, beat in the heavy cream a little at a time until your desired consistency is reached.
 Stir with a spatula to smooth out any bubbles.

 Recipe Notes